justpy-org/justpy/docs/tutorial/html_components.md

 jp.justpy(html_comps)
 ```

-The text in each P element is made editable by setting `contenteditable` to `True` (using the keyword argument method).
+The text in each P element is made editable by setting `contenteditable` to `True` (using a keyword argument).
 We set `dir` to "rtl" (right-to-left) and `lang` to "he" (the language code for Hebrew).
-We do so by setting the attribute directly though we could have used the keyword argument method also.
+We do so by setting the attribute directly though we could have used a keyword argument.

 Run the program and try editing some text.
 You will see also that the Hebrew text is rendered right to left.